Billy Joel: 1970–1974: Cold Spring Harbor and Piano Man

-Joel signed a contract with the record company Family Productions, with which he recorded his first solo album, Cold Spring Harbor, a reference to Cold Spring Harbor, a hamlet on Long Island.
-Ripp states that he spent US$450,000 developing Joel; nevertheless, the album was mastered at too high a speed and as a result, the album was a technical and commercial disappointment.
+Joel signed a contract with the record company Family Productions, with which he recorded his first solo album, Cold Spring Harbor, named for Cold Spring Harbor, a hamlet on his native Long Island.
+Artie Ripp, owner of Family Productions, states that he spent US$450,000 developing Joel; nevertheless, the album was mastered at too high a speed and was a technical and commercial disappointment.

-The popular songs "She's Got a Way" and "Everybody Loves You Now" were originally released on this album, but went largely unnoticed until being released as live performances on Songs in the Attic (1981).
+The popular songs "She's Got a Way" and "Everybody Loves You Now" were first released on this album, but went largely unnoticed until live versions were included on Songs in the Attic (1981).
 Columbia released a remastered version of Cold Spring Harbor in 1983, with certain songs shortened or re-orchestrated.

-Joel began his Cold Spring Harbor tour in the fall of 1971, touring with his band, which consisted of Rhys Clark on drums, Al Hertzberg on guitar, and Larry Russell on bass guitar, throughout the mainland United States and Puerto Rico, opening for groups such as the J. Geils Band, The Beach Boys, Badfinger, and Taj Mahal.
+Joel began his Cold Spring Harbor tour in the fall of 1971, touring with his band, consisting of Rhys Clark on drums, Al Hertzberg on guitar, and Larry Russell on bass guitar, throughout the mainland United States and Puerto Rico, opening for such artists as the J. Geils Band, the Beach Boys, Badfinger and Taj Mahal.
 Joel's performance at the Puerto Rican Mar y Sol Pop Festival was especially well-received; and although recorded, Joel refused to have it published on the Mar Y Sol compilation album Mar Y Sol: The First International Puerto Rico Pop Festival.
 Nevertheless, interest in his music grew.

-During the spring of 1972, the Philadelphia radio station WMMR-FM began playing a concert recording of "Captain Jack", which became an underground hit on the East Coast.
-Herb Gordon, a Columbia Records executive, heard Joel's music and introduced him to the company.
-Joel signed a recording contract with Columbia in 1972 and moved to Los Angeles, California; he lived there for the next three years.
-For six months he worked at The Executive Room piano bar on Wilshire Boulevard as "Bill Martin".
-During that time, he composed his signature hit "Piano Man" about the bar's patrons.
+On April 15, 1972, WMMR-FM radio in Philadelphia featured a live broadcast of Joel performing 12 songs, and a recording of the set was played several times by station DJ Jonathan Takiff on his late-night weekend show.
+As a result, "Captain Jack" became the most requested track in the station's history, and after receiving regular airplay, was soon an underground hit on the East Coast.
+Herb Gordon, a Columbia Records executive, heard Joel's music and brought him to the attention of company president Clive Davis.
+Joel signed a recording contract with the label in 1972 and moved to Los Angeles, where he lived for the next three years.
+For six months, Joel worked at The Executive Room piano bar on Wilshire Boulevard as "Bill Martin".
+Whilst not playing his own material, it was during this period that he composed his signature song "Piano Man", about the bar's patrons.

-Despite Joel's new contract, he was legally bound to Family Productions.
-Artie Ripp sold Joel's first contract to Columbia.
-Walter Yetnikoff, the president of CBS/Columbia Records at the time, bought back the rights to Joel's songs in the late 1970s, giving the rights to Joel as a birthday gift.
-Yetnikoff notes in the documentary film The Last Play at Shea that he had to threaten Ripp to close the deal.
+Although now signed to Columbia, Joel was still obliged to pay Archie Ripp and Michael Lang a share of his royalties from album sales.
+In 1981, when his contract was renegotiated, the company agreed to cover these payments iself.
+President of CBS/Columbia Records Walter Yetnikoff also bought the publishing rights to Joel's songs owned by Ripp, which he then gave to the artist as a birthday gift.
+Yetnikoff noted in the 2010 documentary The Last Play at Shea that he had to threaten Ripp to close the deal.